idugalic/digital-restaurant/PITCHME.md

 #### Eventsourcing benefits

+@ul

 - It preserves the history of aggregates (100%), which is valuable for auditing and regulatory purposes
 - It reliably publishes domain events, which is particularly useful in a microservice architecture
 - You can use any database technology to store the state

+@ulend

 +++
 @transition[none]